marcesdan/a/README.md

-### Instructions to properly set up a production-ready NextJS App with AWS
+# Production-ready NextJS App with AWS

 This is a summary of how to start your own NextJS app, create the repo on Github, upload later in an AWS EC2 Instance and automate the process with AWS Codebuild, CodeDeploy, & CodePipeline.

 After following these instructions you should be able to:

 - Create a NextJS App
 - Create an AWS EC2 instance
 - Be able to SSH to an EC2 instance